 Do narcissists realize that they are hurting us?
 Do they know that they are expert liars and manipulators?
-Or are they like this just because of some psychological disorder?
 Do they have a good heart deep down?
 Can they change if they really wanted to?
 The answer to these questions is not easy to answer.
 The first thing you need to realize is all of us are unique and behave in very complicated ways.
+By Dr. Elinor Greenberg

 Are people with narcissistic personality disorders simply bad people who choose to hurt others but could control themselves if they tried?
 Or are they good people who are doing the best that they can but cannot control themselves?